 You can buy an Andante card when you arrive in Porto from automatic ticket machines in metro stations or any Andante shop.
 Unlike the Porto Card, you cannot buy an Andante card online.

 We recommend buying the Porto Card upon arrival at the airport.
 You can also buy it using the Porto Card app or online before you travel to Porto.
 If you’re arriving to Porto by train from Lisbon, you can obtain a Porto Card in Lisbon at Oriente or Santa Apolónia railway stations.

 Can I get an Andante and a Porto Card at the airport?

 Yes, you can buy both cards at Porto Airport.

-Buy an Andante card at the airport’s metro station, or a Porto Card at the Tourist Information Desk on the ground level before security.
+Buy the Andante card at the airport’s metro station.
+Or buy the Porto Card at the Tourist Information Desk on the ground level before security.